ek93922/Installer_Demo/README.md

 ------------------------------------

-Small demo program installer gui made for Douglas Emmett, Inc.
+Small demo of a program installer GUI made for Douglas Emmett, Inc.

 password is 1234